 Safety is our top priority at Virta.
 In addition to diabetes, we monitor other aspects of our participants’ health to ensure other health risks are unaffected, or even better, improving!
 Our goal is to make patients healthier overall.

-Not only can the Virta Treatment be delivered without negative impact on other aspects of health, it also improves other health conditions that commonly co-occur with diabetes such as inflammation, insulin resistance, dangerous (atherogenic) changes in blood lipids, and fatty liver disease.
-Among Virta Treatment participants still enrolled at 2 years, 75% had lost at least 5% of their body weight and 50% had lost over 10%.
+Not only can the Virta program be delivered without negative impact on other aspects of health, it also improves other health conditions that commonly co-occur with diabetes such as inflammation, insulin resistance, dangerous (atherogenic) changes in blood lipids, and fatty liver disease.
+Among Virta participants still enrolled at 2 years, 75% had lost at least 5% of their body weight and 50% had lost over 10%.
 This is in contrast to the Usual Care group, who showed no significant improvement in their diabetes status or other health markers.

 - Participants receiving Virta had long-term clinically-significant improvement in glycemic outcomes alongside reduced medication usage.